What do I do now?

 How may I find out what caused my loved one's death?

 Call the Coroner at (650) 312-5562.
 Usually the examination will have been completed by the late afternoon of the business day following the death.
-The cause of death may be known at that time; however, cases involving blood tests or microscopic examinations may take up to four to six weeks before the cause of death is determined
+The cause of death may be known at that time; however, cases involving blood tests or microscopic examinations may take up to ten to twelve weeks before the cause of death is determined

 *These tests do not usually require the Coroner's Office to hold the deceased, so the family may proceed with funeral plans.